-The climate of Kenya varies by location; from mostly cool every day, to always warm/hot.
-The climate along the coast is tropical.
+About Kenya Country- The climate of Kenya varies by location; from mostly cold every day, to always warm/hot.
+The weather along the coast is tropical.
 This means rainfall and temperatures are higher throughout the year.
-At the coastal city of Mombasa, the air changes from cool to hot, almost every day.
-The further inside Kenya, the more arid the climate becomes.
-An arid climate is nearly devoid of rainfall, and temperature swings widely according to the general time of the day/night.
-For many areas of Kenya, the daytime temperature rises about 12 C (corresponding to a rise of about 22F), almost every day.
+In the coastal city of Mombasa, the air changes from cold to hot almost daily.
+The further into Kenya, the arider the climate becomes.
+A dry environment is nearly devoid of rainfall, and temperature swings widely according to the available time of the day/night.
+For many areas of Kenya, the daytime temperature rises about 12 C (corresponding to a rise of about 22F) almost daily.

-At lower altitudes, the increased temperature is like day and night, literally: like starting the morning at the highland daytime high, and then adding the heat of the day, again.
-Hence, the overnight low temperatures near sea level are nearly the same as the high temperatures of the elevated Kenyan highlands.
+About Kenya Country- At lower altitudes, the increased temperature is like day and night, like starting the morning at the highland daytime high, and then adding the heat of the day again.
+Hence, the overnight low temperatures near sea level are nearly identical to the high temperatures of the elevated Kenyan highlands.
 However, locations along the Indian Ocean have more moderate temperatures, as a few degrees cooler in the daytime, such as at Mombasa.

-There are slight seasonal variations in temperature, of 4 °C or 7.20 °F, cooler in the winter months.
-Although Kenya is centered at the equator, it shares the seasons of the southern hemisphere: warmest summer months in February-March and the coolest winter months in July-August, although only a few degrees cooler.
+There are slight seasonal variations in temperature, of 4 °C or 7.20 °F, more relaxed in the winter months.
+Although Kenya is at the Equator, it shares the southern hemisphere’s seasons: the warmest summer months in February-March and the coldest winter months in July-August, although only a few degrees cooler.

-On the high mountains, such as Mount Kenya, Mount Elgon and Kilimanjaro, the weather can become bitterly cold for most of the year.
-Some snowfall has occurred on the highest mountains.
+On the high mountains, such as Mount Kenya, Mount Elgon, and Kilimanjaro, the weather can become bitterly cold for most of the year.
+Some snowfall has occurred in the highest mountains.

-Kenya has tremendous topographical diversity, including glaciated mountains with snow-capped peaks, the Rift Valley with its scarps and volcanoes, ancient granitic mountains, flat desert landscapes and coral reefs and islets.
+Kenya has tremendous topographical diversity, including glaciated mountains with snow-capped peaks, the Rift Valley with its scarps and volcanoes, ancient granitic mountains, flat desert landscapes, coral reefs and islets.
 However, the basic configuration is simple.
 Coastal plains give way to an inland plateau that rises gradually to the central highlands, the result of relatively recent volcanic activity associated with the formation of the rift valley.
-To the west the land drops again to the Nyanza plateau that surrounds the Kenyan sector of Lake Victoria.
+To the west, the land drops again to the Nyanza plateau surrounding Lake Victoria’s Kenyan sector.
 The coastline is broken and composed of beaches, coral cliffs and reefs, creeks and numerous offshore coral islands.

-nland, a mainly level but narrow coastal plain lies on sedimentary rocks, with some igneous intrusions such as Dzombo and Mrima.
+About Kenya Country- The narrow coastal plain lies on sedimentary rocks, with some igneous intrusions such as Dzombo and Mrima.
 Beyond low rolling hills lies the Nyika plateau, mainly on sedimentary rocks.
-This is largely a thorn-bush plain with seasonal drainage lines and a few isolated rocky hills.
-This landscape covers almost the entire north-eastern sector of the country, on a very gradually sloping plain.
-The Great Rift Valley, with its associated escarpments and mountains, is a major feature.
-It runs the length of the country from Lake Turkana in the north to Lake Natron on the southern border with Tanzania.
+This is mostly a thorn-bush plain with seasonal drainage lines and a few isolated rocky hills.
+This landscape covers almost the entire northeastern sector of the country, on a very gradually sloping plain.
+The Great Rift Valley is a significant feature with its associated escarpments and mountains.
+It runs the country’s length from Lake Turkana in the north to Lake Natron on the southern border with Tanzania.
 The central portion of the rift is raised, with the Aberdare Mountains and Mount Kenya to the east and the Mau Escarpment and Cherangani Hills to the west.
-The northern and southern most sectors of the rift are the region west of the central highlands is characterized by Precambrian metamorphic rocks.
+The northern and southernmost sectors of the rift are the region west of the central highlands characterized by Precambrian metamorphic rocks.
 Mount Elgon, an old, eroded volcano, intrudes through the ancient shield on the Uganda border.

 The Lake Victoria basin generally has a gently sloping landscape and an eroded surface that exposes granitic outcrops.
-Isolated hills and mountains, such as Mount Kulal, Mount Nyiro and Mount Marsabit, are scattered to the north and east of the central highlands.
-The Taita Hills, rising from the south-eastern plateau, are an ancient fault block formation, the northernmost of a chain of isolated peaks (the ‘eastern arc’) that stretches south to Malawi through eastern and southern Tanzania.
+Isolated hills and mountains, such as Mount Kulal, Mount Nyiro, and Mount Marsabit, are scattered to the north and east of the central highlands.
 They sit almost cheek-by-jowl with one of the region’s most recent volcanic ranges, the Chyulu Hills.
+The Taita Hills, rising from the south-eastern plateau, is an ancient fault-block formation, the northernmost of a chain of isolated peaks (the ‘eastern arc’) that stretches south to Malawi through eastern and southern Tanzania.

-All Kenya’s major rivers drain from the central highlands, divided by the rift into those flowing westwards into Lake Victoria and those flowing eastwards towards the Indian Ocean.
+About Kenya Country– All Kenya’s significant rivers drain from the central highlands, divided by the rift into those flowing westwards into Lake Victoria and those flowing eastwards towards the Indian Ocean.

 There are five major drainage basins: Lake Victoria, the Rift Valley, the Athi-Galana-Sabaki river (and coastal areas to its south), the Tana River and the northern Ewaso Ngiro river.
-The Rift Valley contains several basins of internal drainage, forming a chain of endorheic lakes from Lake Natron on the Tanzanian border, through Lakes Magadi, Naivasha, Elmenteita, Nakuru, Bogoria, Baringo and Turkana.
+The Rift Valley contains several internal drainage basins, forming a chain of endorheic lakes from Lake Natron on the Tanzanian border through Lakes Magadi, Naivasha, Elmenteita, Nakuru, Bogoria, Baringo, and Turkana.